Nkawu/makerbot_replicator_1_info/_guides/using.md

 Regarding dual extrusion, i.e. printing in 2 colors - just don't!
 The dual extruders are convenient to keep 2 different filaments loaded, but use only one at a time.
 Ideally you want to remove the nozzle not in use to avoid knocking print jobs of the bed.
 {:.ui.tiny.message}

+### General Overview

+There are 4 different to produce a 3D printed object:

+1. **CAD (Computer-Aided Design) Software** This is software run on your desktop computer to create a 3-dimensional design of the object you are trying to print.
+Examples are Fusion 360, TinkerCAD, SketchUp, FreeCAD and many more.
+Most have a steep learning curve, but time well spent to master the software of your choice.
+This step is not required as "ready to print" designs can be downloaded from Thingiverse, Thangs, etc.
+1. **Slicer Software** This software also runs on your desktop computer.
+The software converts a geometric model produced by CAD (usually `STL`) into 3D printer instructiones (`G-CODE`).
+It literally slices the design into thin layers and produces printer instructions to print each layer.
+Examples are SuperSlicer (or PrusaSlicer / Slic3r), Cura, etc. This can also be a tricky step to master as you need to expirement with settings if, for example your print doesn't stick to the base plate, warps, etc.
+1. **Web Interface** Not all printers will have this, but it enables you to control and monitor all aspects of your printer and print jobs, remotely via your desktop computer or phone even.
+Most popular in this category is [**OctoPrint**](https://docs.octoprint.org/en/master/).
+This is usually installed on a Raspberry Pi and connected via USB directly to your printer.
+1. **Printer Firmware** This is the (usually manufacturer supplied) software that is installed on the printer itself.
+This software interprets the instructions (`G-CODE`) and instructs the printer where to move to and extrude filament.
+Usually controlled via an interface and display on the printer.
+The Makerbot Replicator works best with **Sailfish** firmware.

 ### Review the Sailfish firmware documentation

 * [Front Panel Operation](http://www.sailfishfirmware.com/doc/ui.html#x11-100003)